jaredcchapman/via/README.md

 The expert values preparation and order.
 Arranges his material and tools, like a chef, mise en place.
 Determines the task to work on and fits tool to task to completion.
 Consistently.
 (The amateur, expert at distraction, does not.)

-Via assists the expert gather, arrange, compose and edit his material.
+Via assists the expert: gather, arrange, compose and edit material.
 Concept to manuscript.

 Once complete export as `.txt`  and convert to the format necessary for publication.
 On to the next one.
 (Amateurs worry most about this step.
 Most never reach it.)